 Every local council in NSW participates in the management of Crown reserves as an appointed CLM.
 Together, councils manage more than 6,000 Crown reserves.
 In many cases, councils also rely on volunteer groups and individuals to provide management support.

 Crown lands are generally managed by councils in accordance with the Local Government Act 1993 as ‘community land’, including the issuing of leases, licence and other estates.

 The purpose of the reserve (through categorisation) informs the management plans for community land.
 In exceptional circumstances, it may be managed as operational land, subject to ministerial consent.
 Native title obligations are the responsibility of council.

-More information and resources for Council CLMs is available on the Office of Local Government website
+More information and resources for Council CLMs is available here

 A Category 1 non-council CLM (Category 1 CLM) is designated as a land manager who has demonstrated advanced governance and expertise in Crown land management.
 Category 1 CLMs are responsible for Native title obligations.
 Category 1 CLMs include: